A Big Push for Christian Schools

 Sometimes the writing may benefit society as children learn to walk on the left-hand side of the sidewalk so that others can pass, wait for the Walk light before crossing the street, raise their hand and wait their turn before speaking so that all may speak in turn and order may be maintained.
 But there are areas where schools should not be involved.
 Declaring that God has made a mistake is such an area.

-What really happened in Ellie’s case is that against all genetic indicators a preschool boy declared himself a girl.
+What really happened in Ellie's case is that against all genetic indicators a preschool boy declared himself a girl.
 And the parents and the school, agreed.
 Should God not have been given the greater deference?
-Did the parents at least examine daycare providers, school personnel and significant family friends and relatives to ensure that the gender confusion had not resulted from improper influence each would have had?
+Did the parents at least examine daycare providers, school personnel and significant family friends and relatives to ensure that the gender confusion had not resulted from improper influence each would have had and may have used?